Location:

 Prologue:

-Image Source: Nikon D750 (24.3 MP)
+► Image Source: Nikon D750 (24.3 MP)

 References:

 - Czap, Nick.
-Museo Storico Alfa Romeo: The catalogue.
-Milano, Italia: Giorgio Nada Editore, 2015, p.
-57
+"Museo Storico Alfa Romeo: The catalogue" Giorgio Nada Editore, Milano, Italia.
+2015, page 57

 - Hyman Ltd: A good description of the car, and very good inside-out gallery.

-For so much effort, it is important to profile re-built cars as they comprise an important and not insubstantial portion of the classic car world.
+For so much effort, it is worthwhile to profile re-built cars as they comprise an important and not insubstantial portion of the classic car world.
 In many cases, communities of interest suss out the numbers game, bringing chassis and motors together across the continents.
-But sometimes the pursuit of genetic purity slips far behind the simple desire for a beautiful performance vehicle, something representative of history in both the way it looks and the way it drives.
-And in the case of machinery that was damaged and dismantled so early in life, the result here is nothing short of bionic.
+But sometimes the pursuit of genetic purity slips behind the simple desire for a beautiful performance vehicle, something representative of history in both the way it looks and the way it drives.
+And in the case of machinery that was dismantled so early in life, the result here is nothing short of bionic.

-Motor: 2,336 cc, straight 8-cylinder, alloy block, aluminum hemi-head
+Motor: 2,336 cc, straight 8-cylinder, alloy block, aluminum hemi-head | 65 mm x 88 mm | 6.6:1 compression

 This car uses an original competition-spec 2600 crankcase formed out of magnesium, a rarity particular to a few 8C Monza cars with uprated 2,556 cc motors.